 Olympic National Park Elopement Timeline Examples

-One of the main questions I get asked about planning elopements in the park is “how much photo coverage do I need?”
+How much photo coverage do you need for your Olympic National Park elopement?
 The short answer?
 More than you might think.
 The long answer?
 At least 8!
-The park is ginormous, and if you’re hoping to see as many locations as you can, 8 hours is a great place to start.
+The park is ginormous and doesn’t have any roads that cut through the center of the park which means it takes awhile to drive from one location to the next.
+If you’re hoping to see as many locations as you can, 8 hours is a great place to start.

 8-Hour Elopement